open-connectome-classes/StatConn-Spring-2015-Coursework/project/submission/DSP137/README.txt

-Instructions:
+## Instructions:

-Don't run the genbold and genboldavg files.
-These were used to create the matrices used in FinProj_total.
-That is the only file you need to run.
-It should download the two .mat files and one .csv from dropbox and then run appropriately to produce the plots seen in the report.
+Don't run the genbold and genboldavg scripts.
+The genbold scripts were used to create the matrices used in FinProj_total.
+The FinProj_total is the only script you need to run.
+It should download two .mat files and one .csv from dropbox and then run appropriately to produce the plots as seen in the report.
+Note: I was a bit excessive with for loops, so it may take a while to run... about 5 minutes altogether.